laurabenestan/OUTFLANK/README.md

 OUTFLANK is an R package that implements the method developed by Whitlock and Lotterhos (2015) to use likelihood on a trimmed distribution of FST values to infer the distribution of FST for neutral markers.
 See the [vignette](https://htmlpreview.github.io/?https://github.com/whitlock/OutFLANK/blob/master/inst/doc/OutFLANKAnalysis.html) for further explanations and escription of the package utilities.

-## 1. Prepare your dataset in the right format
+## 1. Prepare your matrix of genotype (dataset) in the right format

 To be able to analyse your file with OUTFLANK, use the option **-012** [VCFTOOLS](http://vcftools.sourceforge.net) in the terminal.